wangf1978/DumpTS/doc/TS_README.md

         PID: 0x104F             transport packet count:     48,030 - AAC Audio
         PID: 0x1FFF             transport packet count:         68 - Null packet
 ```
-Ok, now you want to change the PID from 0x104F to 0x1100, and the PID from 0x100F to 0x1011 with Blu-ray style, use the below commands:
+Ok, now you want to change the PID from 0x104F to 0x1100, and the PID from 0x100F to 0x1011 with Blu-ray style, use the below command:
 ```
 DumpTS Test.tts --pid=0x104F,0x100F --destpid=0x1100,0x1011 --output=Test_2.tts
 ```